Content:

 Collinear report

-The report is on the genes in the query table (last updated v5.6.2).
+- The report is on the genes in the query table; hits without paired genes are ignored.

-This is most relevant when used with >2 species.
+- This is most relevant when used with >2 species.
+It has not been tested for >4 species.

 Gene Annotation Columns: One or more annotation keywords can be entered in a comma-delimited list (e.g. product, ID); the